-• to help assess the risks in the home finance market as a whole to inform, for example, the appropriate regulator's thematic work.
+- to assist with prudential supervision of firms; and - to help assess the risks in the home finance market as a whole to inform, for example, the appropriate regulator's FCA's thematic work.
 By this we mean that we will use some of our supervisory resources to examine issues (known as 'themes') that affect a number of firms rather than firms individually.
 The data collected will be considered alongside other information we receive, to identify trends and issues that inform our supervision of firms.